Leadership Fellows Program

 – Clergy Fellow

-Each Fellow, clergy and laity alike, will be assigned a coach to provide feedback and support during the two years.
+Each Fellow, clergy and laity alike, will be assigned a Passion in Partnership coach to provide feedback and support during the two years.
 The coaches engage in regular conversations throughout the program to help the Fellows connect the classroom learning with their own individual learning goals, making the information relevant to the challenges in their churches and lives.

 THE FACULTY AND CURRICULUM: